-"(ii) the purchase, cost, and value of, and payment for, all materials, including indirect materials, used in the production of the good; and which it was exported.

-"(iii) the production of the good in the form in
+"(ii) the purchase, cost, and value of, and payment for, all materials, including indirect materials, used in the production of the good; and "(iii) the production of the good in the form in which it was exported.

-"(B) PTPA CERTIFICATION OF ORIGIN.-The term 'PTPA certification of origin' means the certification established under article 4.15 of the United States-Peru Trade Promotion Agreement that a good qualifies as an originating good under such Agreement.
+"(B) CTPA CERTIFICATION OF ORIGIN.-The term 'CTPA certification of origin' means the certification established under article 4.15 of the United States-Colombia Trade Promotion Agreement that a good qualifies as an originating good under such Agreement.

-- "(2) EXPORTS TO PERU.-Any person who completes and issues a PTPA certification of origin for a good exported from the United States shall make, keep, and, pursuant to rules and regulations promulgated by the Secretary of the Treasury, render for examination and inspection all records and supporting documents related to the origin of the good (including the certification or copies thereof). - "(3) RETENTION PERIOD.-The person who issues a PTPA certification of origin shall keep the records and supporting documents relating to that certification of origin for a period of at least 5 years after the date on which the certification is issued."; and
+"(2) EXPORTS TO COLOMBIA.-Any person who completes and issues a CTPA certification of origin for a good exported from the United States shall make, keep, and, pursuant to rules and regulations promulgated by the Secretary of the Treasury, render for examination and inspection all records and supporting documents related to the origin of the good is issued."; and